 Acquiring telehealth insurance payments is easy; although, it is a very new method of getting health care.
 The best method to ensure that your health insurance company will pay for some or all of the visits is to call them.
 That way you will know if a co-pay is required or not.

-Connection problems can be caused by a variety of outside factors such as low quality, older equipment, or too many programs open and running.
+Connection problems can be caused by a variety of outside factors.
+For instance, low quality, older equipment, or too many programs open and running.
 In general, poor video quality is usually because of a poor internet connection.

 Here are some basic steps that can improve the overall quality of your visit: